 What is coaching?
 Leveling up your leadership one conversation at a time

-Coaching is the art of unlocking the “best-self version” of the coachee (aka the player) by means of high-quality honest and vulnerable conversations and custom-made practices.
+Coaching is the art of unlocking the “best-self version” of the coachee (aka the player) through high-quality honest and vulnerable conversations and custom-made practices.

 In other words, the coach helps you to make the most of your talents and supports you to continuously learn from your real-life experience.